OpenSeed-org/OpenSeed/docs/user-guide.en.md

 ---

-OpenSteel is a tool for self-sovereign custody.
+OpenSeed is a tool for self-sovereign custody.
 It is 100% free, open, and community-driven.
 Contributions welcome.